movie reviews from a film fan

 A Final Film for Wayne's Gunfighter

-One of the nicest things about "The Shootist" is that it's not just another traditional western which revolve around revenge or protecting the innocent.
+One of the nicest things about "The Shootist" is that it's not just another traditional western which revolves around revenge or protecting the innocent.
 But with the focus being on the legendary J.B.
-Brooks attempts to live his last days as he attempts to put his affairs in order but also enjoy what time he has length in the knowledge of the painful death which beckons makes it very different to any typical western.
+Brooks attempts to live his last days putting his affairs in order but also enjoying what time he has length in the knowledge of the painful death which beckons makes it very different to any typical western.
 It is full of tender moments such as Brooks teaching young Gillom about shooting and respect but also the tender relationship between Brooks and his land lady Mrs. Rogers.
-One of the tenderest moments is in the scenes which John Wayne shares with James Stewart where Stewart's character of Dr. Hostetler has the unhappy role of telling Brooks about his fate.
+One of the tenderest moments is in the scenes which John Wayne shares with James Stewart where Stewart's character of Dr. Hostetler has the unhappy role of telling Brooks about his painful fate.

 But whilst it is a nice change on your traditional western it manages to cleverly combine those traditional expected elements of a gunfight into the storyline without it feeling contrived.
 It's a nice touch when Dr. Hostetler suggests that a brave man such as Brooks would not succumb to such a painful and demeaning death as that of cancer which leads to him manufacturing a shoot out.
 The movie is littered with these clever moments including the intro sequence which uses a montage of some of Wayne's own movies to build up the legendary character of J.B.
 Brooks.